-We have audited the accompanying consolidated balance sheets of Gencor Industries, Inc. (the "Company") as of September 30, 2021 and 2020, and the related consolidated statements of income, shareholders' equity, and cash flows for each of the years ended September 30, 2021 and 2020, and the related notes (collectively referred to as the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2021 and 2020, and the results of its operations and its cash flows for each of the years ended September 30, 2021 and 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Gencor Industries, Inc. (the "Company") as of September 30, 2022 and 2021, and the related consolidated statements of operations, shareholders' equity, and cash flows for each of the years ended September 30, 2022 and 2021, and the related notes (collectively referred to as the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2022 and 2021, and the results of its operations and its cash flows for each of the years ended September 30, 2022 and 2021, in conformity with accounting principles generally accepted in the United States of America.